-- It increases risk in the event of a severe weather event or different issue that causes a warehouse to shut down or prevents carriers from picking up.
+- It increases risk in the event of a severe weather event or different issue that causes a warehouse to shut down or prevents couriers from picking up.

-But by splitting inventory across multiple fulfillment centers, even by outsourcing fulfillment to a 3PL like ShipBob so you can utilize a small space in each warehouse, you can spread risk and enable faster, more affordable deliveries.
+But by splitting inventory across multiple fulfilment centres, even by outsourcing fulfilment to a 3PL like ShipBob so you can utilise a small space in each warehouse, you can spread risk and enable faster, more affordable deliveries.

-“We sell flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.
+“We sell flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfilment centres all over the US, facilitating a 2-3 day delivery time for any customer in the US.

 This is helpful especially when weather challenges happen; being able to have different locations to ship from allows for a more seamless supply chain.”